mandric/Pupil.js/README.md

 The syntax aims to mimic C-like languages.
 You can use logical operators (`&& (and)`, `|| (or)`, `! (not)`), ternaries (`condition ? thenRule : elseRule`), nested "blocks" (`rule && (some || nested || rules)`) and validation functions (`validationFunction("arg1", "arg2")`).

+**String parameters, such as the regex in the "regex" function, should be quoted.**
+Non-quoted parameters will be cast to floats (numbers with decimals).

 For each validation function, there is also a matching function prepended by `other` that allows you to run functions on other values than the one the rule string is for.
 This can be useful for fields that have differing requirements depending on another field.
 For example: